mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 ### Diagnostics

-Because the streaming pipeline is much harder to debug, it's crucial to put aside some diagnostic information about the current state of the job.
+Because the streaming pipeline is hard to debug, it's crucial to put aside some diagnostic information about the current state of the job.
 For example if the job receives a toll booth entry message for a given vehicle, but it doesn't have information about this vehicle registration yet.
-This is a temporary situation if one stream of data is late and the job produces incomplete results.
+This is a temporary situation if one stream of data is late (vehicle registrations) and the job produces incomplete results.
+With proper diagnostic you could decide to change streaming configuration and increase allowed lateness for the windowing calculation.

 ### Dead letters

 If there is an error in the input data, the batch pipeline just fails.
 You could fix invalid data and execute a batch job again.

-On streaming pipelines single invalid record could block the whole pipeline forever.
+In the streaming pipelines, a single invalid record could block the whole pipeline forever.
+How to handle such situations?

-When the streaming pipeline isn't able to process a message, put this message into Dead Letter Queue (DLQ).
-The invalid records could be fixed and processed again.
+* Ignore such errors but you will lost the pipeline observability
+* Log such errors but you can easily exceed logging quotas
+* **Put invalid messages with errors into Dead Letter Queue (DLQ) for inspection and reprocessing**

 ## Domain, infrastructure and application layers